 Barancik Access Leadership Scholarship: A New College program created to engage and support high potential talent from underrepresented populations.
 The Access Leadership Initiative and the Barancik Scholarship were created in 2020, funded by a grant from the Charles and Margery Barancik Foundation.
 It is intended to reduce or eliminate financial barriers that might otherwise prevent a high-potential student with ties to the Sarasota/Manatee area from benefiting from the exceptional preparation for future success and leadership that a New College education can provide.
-Scholarship amounts: up to $7500 for students residing on campus, up to $2500 for students residing off campus.
+Scholarship amounts: up to $7500 for students residing on campus, up to $2500 for students residing off-campus.
 Amounts for scholarship funding may vary each year, according to other gift aid in the student financial aid package, and annual eligibility for need-based gift aid as determined by the FAFSA.
-Total financial aid package may not exceed the Cost of Attendance.
+The total financial aid package may not exceed the Cost of Attendance.
 Applications for first time in college students are due February 1, 2022.

 NEED-BASED FINANCIAL AID

 In addition to an academic scholarship, you could qualify for even more gift assistance if you are a U.S. Citizen, U.S. Permanent Resident Alien, or qualified non-resident alien.
 Complete the 2022-2023 Free Application for Federal Student Aid (FAFSA) at www.studentaid.gov as soon as possible after Oct.
 1, 2020.
 Our school code is 039574.